 Unfortunately, Facebook doesn’t do much to illustrate the differences between each of objective.
 Here’s an example.
 The help text for the “Increase engagement in your app” objective reads, “Use the app engagement objective to increase engagement in your app.”
 Wow.

-To make picking the right Facebook campaign objectives easier (and far more entertaining), I’ve matched each objective with it’s vehicle counterpart.
+To make picking the right Facebook campaign objectives easier (and far more entertaining), I’ve matched each Facebook advertising objective with its vehicle counterpart.
 If only buying a real car were this simple.

 By the way, to make things even more confusing, Facebook campaign objectives have slightly different names in Ads Manager and Power Editor.
 The name you see in the headline is what’s visible in Power Editor; the Ads Manager equivalent is listed below.